niallct/pink-lobster/mc-wishlist.md

 - automate downloading, unzipping; report on date of download
 - a little scorecard output
+- (some sort of summary for all matches) -- add to alm
 - a run rate analysis; min/max for/against
 - matches W L, D, A, each XI, season.
 - fix the longest run stuff to show all tied records rather than the nth